B.C. chefs’ seafood chowder campaign to help the financially ailing Vancouver Aquarium

 Among the culinary champs stirring the pot for the ‘Chefs for Vancouver Aquarium’ seafood chowder campaign is Ned Bell, co-owner of The Naramata Inn and former Executive Chef of Ocean Wise.

-“The Vancouver Aquarium has done so much for the sustainable seafood movement and has inspired a nation of chefs to be champions for our oceans,” he said.
+“The Vancouver Aquarium has done so much for the Anti-fish farm activist’s numbers don’t add upand has inspired a nation of chefs to be champions for our oceans,” he said.

 “It’s because of the Ocean Wise Seafood program that so many local and Canadian chefs have had the opportunity to learn about sustainable seafood, work for restaurants that are embracing it, cook for guests who continue to ask for it, and be ambassadors in the global effort towards ocean conservation.”